nuts-foundation/nuts-auth/docs/pages/technical/nuts-jwt-token.rst

 Sub
 ---
 The subject must be the urn of the legal entity which private key was used in the signature.

-Aud
----
-The audience must contain a single string with the urn of the legal entity from which information is requested.